 Fencing & Outdoor Structures Calculators

-Measure fence length, estimate fence cost, plan post depth, and calculate picket spacing — fast, free, and designed for real-world fencing projects.
+Measure fence length, estimate fence cost, deck cost, retaining wall cost, plan post depth, and calculate picket spacing for outdoor structure projects.

 Last updated: February 2026 • Reviewed by Review Board